Amishmaqbool/nexlayerloveabledeployment/NEXT_STEPS.md

 1. ✅ You push to `main`
 2. ✅ GitHub Actions automatically runs
 3. ✅ Your project builds
-4. ✅ Deploys to NextLayer
+4. ✅ Deploys to Nexlayer
 5. ✅ You get a production URL
 6. ✅ URL appears in GitHub Actions summary
 7. ✅ (If configured) URL appears in your app via DeploymentStatus component